Aliases for CHKA Gene

 GeneCards Summary for CHKA Gene

 CHKA (Choline Kinase Alpha) is a Protein Coding gene.
-Diseases associated with CHKA include chanarin-dorfman syndrome and bronchiolitis obliterans organizing pneumonia.
-Among its related pathways are Metabolism and Metabolism.
-GO annotations related to this gene include protein homodimerization activity and drug binding.
+Diseases associated with CHKA include chanarin-dorfman syndrome and small cell carcinoma of the bladder.
+Among its related pathways are Metabolism and Glycerophospholipid biosynthesis.
+GO annotations related to this gene include protein homodimerization activity and signal transducer activity.
 An important paralog of this gene is CHKB.

 UniProtKB/Swiss-Prot for CHKA Gene